acwright/acwrightdesign/README.md

 ### Support or Contact

-Having trouble with one of my applications? [contact support](mailto:acwrightdesign@gmail.com) and we’ll help you sort it out.
+Having trouble with one of my applications?
+[Contact me](mailto:acwrightdesign@gmail.com) and I’ll help you sort it out.